ykk136/klogg/DOCUMENTATION.md

 Highlighter configuration includes a regular expression to match as well as color options.
 Another option is to use plain text patterns in cases when complex regular expression are unnecessary.
+Highlighters don't have support for logical search pattern combinations.

 Each highlighter can be configured to apply foreground and background colors either to the whole line that matched its regular